Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Proof of Theorem : -irreducible subgroups

-Assume $r, \ldots, w$ are all non-zero.
-By Lemma \ref{class}, $X$ is $A_1 D_6$-irreducible if and only if the following conditions hold: the sets $\{r,s\}$, $\{t,u\}$ and $\{v,w\}$ are distinct and at most one of the sets has cardinality one.
-The stabiliser in $PSL(2,7)$ of a point is isomorphic to $S_4$.
+Assume $r, \ldots, w$ are all non-zero, so we are in the first seven rows of Table~\ref{conditions1}.
+By Lemma \ref{class}, we have $X$ is $A_1 D_6$-irreducible if and only if the following conditions hold: the sets $\{r,s\}$, $\{t,u\}$ and $\{v,w\}$ are distinct and at most one of the sets has cardinality one.
+The stabiliser in $\text{PSL}(2,7)$ of a point is isomorphic to $S_4$.

 First suppose $r, \ldots, w$ are all distinct.
 The action of $S_4$ on $r, \ldots, w$ is given by the natural action of $S_4$ on pairs of $\{1,2,3,4\}$.
-This action of $S_4$ on $\{r , \ldots, w\}$ is transitive and so we may assume that $r$ is the smallest integer in $r, \ldots, w$.
+This action of $S_4$ on $r , \ldots, w$ is transitive and so we may assume that $r$ is the smallest integer in $r, \ldots, w$.
 Now consider the stabiliser in $S_4$ of $r$, a Klein four-group, $V_4$.
 Since $0,r,s$ form a line, it follows that $s$ is fixed and so no further conditions can be imposed on $s$.
-The action of $V_4$ on $t,u,v,w$, allows us to assume that $t$ is the smallest integer of $t,u,v,w$.
+The action of $V_4$ on $t,u,v,w$ allows us to assume that $t$ is the smallest integer of $t,u,v,w$.
 The stabiliser of $t$ in $V_4$ is trivial and hence we have the conditions given in the first row of Table \ref{conditions1}.